JeroenJonckheer/Whisperly/README.md

 ---

 ## 🚀 Features
-✅ Randomly plays affirmations **at random intervals between 5 and 25 minutes** (300-1500 seconds, keeping the surprise alive!)
+✅ Randomly plays affirmations **at random intervals between 5 and 25 minutes** (300-1500 seconds, no you can't alter that, affirmations will remain a surprise!)
 ✅ Works **in the background** 🎧
 ✅ **Whispering voice effect** with adjustable volume for a soft, calming experience
 ✅ Simple **one-tap start/stop button**